The LeadersIn Maritime Law

 How Do I Know If I Qualify Under the LHWCA?

 Like the Jones Act, the LHWCA has a specific set of criteria a worker must meet to qualify for compensation.

-Answering the following questions will help you determine if you are covered by the LHWCA.
+• Are you a maritime worker?
 The LHWCA only covers workers in the maritime industry.
-This includes longshoremen, harbor workers, and ship workers.
+This includes longshoremen, harbor workers, ship repairers, shipbuilders, and ship-breakers.
 Additionally, the LHWCA may also cover workers who repair or maintain equipment that is used for loading and unloading vessels.
-If you are unsure if you qualify as a maritime worker, you should consult with a lawyer.

-However, that can also include adjoining areas, such as loading docks, ship yards, piers, and wharves.
-If you did not sustain your injury offshore or in an adjacent area, you will not be covered by the LHWCA.
+• Did your injury occur on navigable waters or an adjoining area?
+The LHWCA covers injuries that occur offshore.
+However, that can also include adjoining areas, such as loading docks, shipyards, piers, and wharves.
+If you did not sustain your injury offshore or in an adjacent area, you may not be covered by the LHWCA.

 • Did your injury occur within the scope of your employment?
+This simply means that your injury must have occurred while engaging in activities related to your employment or job duties.

 • Notify a supervisor or employer that you have suffered an injury as soon as possible.